ibm-cloud-docs/power-iaas/Network-security-group.md

 2. Click **Workspaces** in the navigation panel.
 The Workspaces page is displayed with a list of existing workspaces.

 3. Select the workspace that contains the NSG to delete.
-The "Workspace details" panel is displayed.
+The Workspace details panel is displayed.

 4. Click **View virtual servers**.

 5. In the navigation panel, click **Networking** > **Network security groups**.
-The "Network security groups page" is displayed with a list of the existing NSGs on the **Network security groups** tab.
+The Network security groups page is displayed with a list of the existing NSGs on the **Network security groups** tab.

 6. Click the overflow menu (icon with 3 vertical dots) on the NSG entry that you want to delete and select **Delete**.
-The "Delete network security group" confirmation message box appears.
+The Delete network security group confirmation message box appears.

 7. Click **Delete** to initiate the deletion request.
 This action cannot be undone.